The Student Mentoring Scheme has been implemented in all NTU schools. Specifically, the objectives of the Scheme are:

 - To provide a channel of feedback from students especially on academic matters

 - To keep students informed about university matters and other pertinent development and

 - To help students with subject choices, registration of subjects and career guidance

-The School of Computer Science and Engineering’s Academic Mentoring Scheme is coordinated by the Assistant Chair (Students), Assoc Prof Quek Hiok Chai and assisted by the Assistant Manager (Student Affairs & Bonding), Mr Muhammad Nashruddin.
+The School of Computer Science and Engineering’s Academic Mentoring Scheme is coordinated by the Associate Chair (Students) Assoc Prof Quek Hiok Chai and assisted by the Assistant Manager (Students and Alumni) Mr Muhammad Nashruddin.